- Rail Trail

 - Other Trail

-- The 214 km rail line between Queanbeyan, Cooma and Bombala winds through scenic countryside that varies from hills to the rolling Monaro plains
+- The 214 km rail line between Queanbeyan, Cooma and Bombala winds through scenic countryside that varies from mountain valleys to the high rolling Monaro plains

 - Close to many other rail trails in the region